-While it is most often found as a dry powder in the markets or at online stores, it is also found in the form of pastes.
+While it is most often found as a dry powder in the markets or at online stores, you'll often find it in the form of pastes.

 It can also be used for vegetarian dishes, as seasoning or rubs, as it is often used in salads or vegan varieties of chips like apple chips and zucchini chips.

-Berbere is quite a versatile spice blend, which is why is used to make numerous BBQ rubs, lentil soups, beef and mutton stews (as the spice blend goes well with the natural juicy flavor of red meat), spiced butter and even being used as a table condiment in households.
+Berbere is quite a versatile spice blend, which is why is used to make numerous BBQ rubs, lentil soups, beef and mutton stews (as the seasoning blend goes well with the natural juicy flavor of red meat), spiced butter and even being used as a table condiment in households.

-Don't limit yourself to strictly Ethiopian food when using Berbere.
+Don't limit yourself to strictly Ethiopian dishes when using Berbere.
 Try it out in literally any cuisine to give it a new flavor spin.

 How Do You Pronounce Berbere?

-Despite its growing popularity of this wonderful spice blend around the world, it is somewhat difficult to pronounce it properly in its regional Ethiopian dialect.
+Despite the growing popularity of this wonderful spice blend around the world, it is somewhat difficult to pronounce it properly in its regional Ethiopian dialect.
 According to numerous sources, it is phonetically pronounced as ‘ber-bə-ˈrā’.

 Or, more like this - bear-ber-AY.

 Here is a link to Merriam Webster’s site where you easily find the pronunciation of the word: https://www.merriam-webster.com/dictionary/berbere.
 “Ber-be-re” with the word being broken into 2 or 3 syllables respectively, depending on the source and dialect of the speaker.

 You may be able to purchase berbere spice at a local specialty store, but your best bet is to find a good online resource.
 Below is a link to Amazon where you can buy some online.
 It's an affiliate link, my friends.